-- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$3,620,663 (net position).
-Of this amount, \$3,111,098 was invested in capital assets leaving \$478,561 in unrestricted net position and \$31,004 in restricted net position. - The Library's total net position decreased by \$328,425.
-This is due primarily to an operational deficit in the general fund.
-Despite an increase in County appropriations, net position decreased due to increased personnel costs, library material purchasing, and technology expenditures. - Governmental funds operating expenditures were \$950,446 less than budgeted.
-This was primarily due to personnel vacancies and other cost cutting measures. - At the end of the fiscal year, assigned and unassigned fund balance for the general fund was \$1,459,190, or 9.7 percent of total general fund expenditures.
+- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$3,349,362 (net position).
+Of this amount, \$178,316 represents unrestricted net position, which may be used to meet the Library's ongoing obligations to citizens and creditors. - The Library's total net position decreased by \$271,301.
+This is due primarily to an operational deficit in the general operations.
+Despite an increase in County appropriations, net position decreased due to increased personnel costs, library material purchasing, and technology expenditures. - At the close of the current fiscal year, the Library's governmental funds reported combined fund balances of \$1,363,313, a decrease of \$299,881 in comparison with the prior year.
+Approximately 47% of the fund balance amount (\$646,747) is available for spending at the Library's discretion (unassigned fund balance). - At the end of the current fiscal year, unrestricted fund balance (the total of committed, assigned, and unassigned components of fund balance) for the general fund was \$1,136,017, or approximately 7.2% of total general fund expenditures. - Governmental funds operating expenditures were \$622,490 less than budgeted.
+This was primarily due to personnel vacancies, delay of some technology projects, and other cost cutting measures.